 • Offers a work center that simplifies the deployment of Cisco IOS Auto Smartports and facilitates the configuration of Cisco IOS Location settings to help enable and track medianet endpoints

-• Performs an assessment of the network infrastructure to determine network readiness, including hardware, software, and performance capability based on Cisco Medianet recommendations; facilitates updates of device software to Cisco best practices recommendations.
+• Performs an assessment of the network infrastructure to determine network readiness, including hardware, software, and performance capability based on Cisco Networking Capabilities 2.2 for Medianet recommendations; facilitates updates of device software to Cisco best practices recommendations.

 Enhances visibility into the network to simplify, generate baselines, and accelerate troubleshooting of video, voice, and data applications, and validates network capacity and configuration before deploying new applications or before events

 • Cisco IOS Performance Monitor: Helps network operators quickly find and identify problems, including fault location, that impact the quality of video, voice, and data